ryehlmarshmallow/Bin-Packing-Lower-and-Upper-Bound-Constraints/README.md

 - Local Search (LS)
 - Dynamic Programming (DP)

-The methods are implemented in both Python and C++, with the Greedy and Genetic Algorithm implemented in C++ for better performance.
+The methods are implemented in both Python and C++, with the Greedy and Genetic Algorithm implemented in C++ for better performance, while the rest are implemented in Python.
 The project also includes a benchmarking script to evaluate the performance of these methods on various test cases.

 ## Installation